vanabel/MRlookup/README.md

 ### Installation
 1. Install a userscript manager (Tampermonkey, Greasemonkey, etc.)
 2. Install the script from [Greasy Fork](https://greasyfork.org/zh-CN/scripts/35116-mrlookup)
-3. Navigate to any MathSciNet article page
+3. Navigate to any supported site (MathSciNet, arXiv, MRlookup.org)
 4. Click "Cite" and select "BibTeX" format
 5. The citation key will be automatically standardized!